+Risk factors

-Risk factors Investment in our common stock involves substantial risks.
+Investment in our common stock involves substantial risks.
 You should read this prospectus carefully, including the section entitled "Risk factors" and the financial statements and the related notes to those statements included in this prospectus, before investing in our common stock.

-The number of shares of our common stock outstanding after this offering is based on 6,079,905 shares of our common stock outstanding as of March 31, 2021, which gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 109,686,035 shares of our common stock upon the completion of this offering, and excludes:
+The number of shares of our common stock outstanding after this offering is based on 32,790,215 shares of our common stock outstanding as of March 31, 2021, which gives effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 31,068,116 shares of our common stock upon the completion of this offering, and excludes:

-- 6,464,649 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021, with a weighted-average exercise price of \$0.57 per share under our 2020 Stock Option and Grant Plan; - 9,470,232 shares of our common stock issuable upon the exercise of stock options granted after March 31, 2021, with a weighted-average exercise price of \$1.76 per share under our 2020 Stock Option and Grant Plan; and shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of (i) shares of common stock reserved for future issuance under our 2020 Stock Option and Grant Plan as of March 31, 2021, (ii) shares of common stock reserved for future issuance under our 2021 Stock Option and Incentive Plan, which will become effective on the date immediately prior to the date of this prospectus, and (iii) shares of common stock reserved for future issuance under our 2021 Employee Stock Purchase Plan, which will become effective on the date immediately prior to the date of this prospectus.
+- 1,831,071 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021, with a weighted-average exercise price of \$2.02 per share under our 2020 Stock Option and Grant Plan; - 2,682,373 shares of our common stock issuable upon the exercise of stock options granted after March 31, 2021, with a weighted-average exercise price of \$6.20 per share under our 2020 Stock Option and Grant Plan; - 3,626,925 shares of common stock reserved for issuance under our 2020 Stock Option and Grant Plan as of March 31, 2021, which such shares will cease to be available for issuance at the time our 2021 Stock Option and Incentive Plan becomes effective; - 4,903,145 shares of common stock reserved for future issuance under our 2021 Stock Option and Incentive Plan, which will become effective on the date immediately prior to the date of this prospectus (from which we intend to grant options to purchase an aggregate of 1,126,369 shares of common stock to certain of our directors and employees upon the effectiveness of the registration statement of which this prospectus forms a part); and - 439,849 shares of common stock reserved for future issuance under our 2021 Employee Stock Purchase Plan, which will become effective on the date immediately prior to the date of this prospectus.